 Oatmeal Blender PancakesJump to Recipe

 I’m not kidding when I say that these Oatmeal Blender Pancakes are almost identical in prep time to using some boxed mix.
 They are ridiculously easy to mix together.
+It sort of feels like cheating, but that’s sometimes the case with really good recipes.

 If you have kids who you are trying to keep busy while you work on breakfast, I recommend letting them pulse the blender once you get all the ingredients in the blender.
 My kids love pulsing a blender and watching it mix and then they get rewarded with pancakes!
 What’s not to love?!